coucounco/laravel-acl/README.md

 #### 2) Publish the laravel-acl config in your app
-This step will copy the config file in the config folder of your Laravel App.
+This step will copy config files in the config folder of your Laravel App.
+- `config/acl.php`
+- `congig/acl/users.php`

 ```
 php artisan vendor:publish --provider="rohsyl\LaravelAcl\ServiceProvider"